kcghost/busyrc/NixOS.md

 I initially tried looping through users and starting `pulseaudio --start` for each user, but I believe only one instance is allowed at any time.
 (How does multiseat work?).

 The older normal way is autospawn, which starts the user daemon if it doesn't exist already when any application that links with pulseaudio libraries calls into them.
 This is disabled in NixOS, see `/etc/pulse/client.conf`.
 This might be the best bet if you heed the nasty warnings and want a user daemon for pulseaudio.
-It's sneaky though, it is non-obvious how the daemon gets started without the user actually knowing about this fun-fact.
+It's sneaky though, it is non-obvious how the daemon gets started without the user actually knowing about this little fun-fact.

 Or you can just configure NixOS for the system daemon, which sets up the `pulse` user and you can start pulseaudio like a normal system service.
 This has several benefits anyway and seems to be the best choice for a trusted workstation, so that's what this project is going with.

-And of course, nixpkgs doesn't use the configuration place (`/etc/pulse/system.pa'`) and it needs to be ripped from the systemd Exec line so it can be invoked normally.
+And of course, nixpkgs doesn't use the right configuration place (`/etc/pulse/system.pa'`) and it needs to be ripped from the systemd Exec line so it can be invoked normally.
-To be fair I needed strace to find out it should be system.pa and not default.pa, pulseaudio does not make this obvious.
+To be fair I needed strace to find out it should be system.pa and not default.pa, pulseaudio documentation does not make this obvious.

 upowerd
 -------